This article is part of a larger series on How to Do Payroll.

 South Carolina Payroll Law, Taxes & Regulations

 South Carolina is a pretty simple state in which to process payroll, but there are a few laws and regulations that you’ll need to know.
-Unlike some of the other states that are less complicated, South Carolina does in fact have personal income tax that will need to be withheld and remitted in a timely manner to ensure that you are in compliance.
+Unlike some of the other states that are less complicated, South Carolina does in fact have personal income taxes that will need to be withheld and remitted on time to ensure that you are in compliance.
 There are a few other things regarding payroll that stand out as well.
 Here’s everything you’ll need to know.

 South Carolina Payroll Taxes

-Employers in South Carolina are responsible for paying payroll taxes, in addition to Social Security, Medicare, and federal unemployment (FUTA) taxes.
+Employers in South Carolina are responsible for paying payroll taxes, in addition to Social Security and Medicare (FICA) and federal unemployment (FUTA) taxes.
 Social Security and Medicare are both employee and employer taxes, meaning that the employee portion will be withheld from their paychecks and the employer portion will be your responsibility.